hexalang/Hexa/docs/reference.md

 a / b
 a % b  // Remainder
 a \ b  // Integer divide
-// ++a NOTE Prefix form is not allowed for clarity
+// ++a NOTE prefix form is not allowed for clarity
 // --a
 a++ // Only one way to avoid confusion (both syntactically and semantically) a--